 This is another trick that works very well to calm down crying, turn on the white noise.
 Try a vacuum cleaner or a fan, download an application or use a white-noise machine.

 This works because sounds such as these imitate what an infant hears when it’s in the womb as the blood of mom passes through the placenta.

 Put out lights

 When my baby would get overstimulated, I used to put her in a completely dark room.
-It was the most effective way to calm them.
-Often, I’d put the blackout shades down and put them in the swings along with a pacifier.
-The swings will offer them the sensation of rocking in our arms, enabling them to be out like a light in just about 5 minutes.
+It was the most effective way to calm her.
+Often, I’d put the blackout shades down and put her in the swing just to calm down a bit, along with a pacifier.
+The swing offers a sensation of rocking in our arms, enabling them to relax, calm and stop crying.

 This is because it’s very easy to overstimulate babies with all the lights and noise of everyday life.
 After all, newborns are used to the dark, quiet confines of the womb.
-If you block out every stimulation, they will finally be at peace.
+If you block out all of the stimulation, they should be able to relax.

 Sleep, Baby, Sleep® To The Rescue